-He is chair of our Wills and Equity Committee, a member of the Policy and Regulatory Affairs Committee and an external tutor for the Administration of Trusts paper of the STEP Diploma for England and Wales.
+He is the former chair of our Wills and Equity Committee, and a former member of the Policy and Regulatory Affairs Committee.
+He is also an external tutor for the Administration of Trusts paper of the STEP Diploma for England and Wales.

 Professor Sara Chandler is a solicitor specialising in Housing Law and works in the Legal Advice Clinic at London South Bank University.